Elena' s AI Blog

 Do you have to cite your work when using your previous material?
 Yes, paraphrase it and add a proper citation :)

-Herein I write about plagiarism detection software that I find helpful and recommend to any writer in the academy or industry.
-We want to acknowledge the hard work of others, and we will get cited in return when producing good quality content which is informative and well-cited.
-That’s how it works, guys, and it is wise to be polite and friendly.
+Here I write about plagiarism detection software that I find helpful and recommend to any writer in academia or industry.
+Acknowledge the hard work of others, and you tend to get cited in return — that’s just how it works, so be generous with it.

-I like papers with many references, meaning people read the background literature and consider how to build on it.
-Also, we want to improve our work, and it’s how we progress.
+I like papers with plenty of references — it tells me the author read the background literature and thought about how to build on it.
+That’s how we all improve.

 In this section, I will briefly summarise tools that can detect duplicate and AI-generated content: